NeoVance/Optopus/README.md

 `parse()` must be called *after* all option creation.

 ### Public Option Building Methods

+This library allows for a lot of flexibility in end-user options usage.
+The one thing it does not allow is an option to not have a preceeding "-".
+Those are considered script arguments or option arguments (if an option that allows arguments preceeds it).
+This is to maintain uniformity, based on (most) common GNU/Linux CLI utilities.

+Long options have two dashes and short options have one.
+See the clustering section for details on short option clustering (which is of course allowed).

 As seen in the example above, there exists method chaining for creating new options.
 They are:
 * `add('option')`  - option can be shortopt or longopt, and specifying the dashes is optional.